marcusspangenberg/waitfreequeue/README.md

 // push will assert if the queue is full if asserts are enabled,
-// otherwise the behviour is undefined.
+// otherwise the behaviour is undefined.
 The queue should be dimensioned so that this
 // never happens.
 //
 // push is not thread safe with regards to other push operations, but is thread safe